Cemu0/EMCRM/README.md

 ## Architecture

 - **Backend**: FastAPI with Pydantic for data validation and settings management
+- **Authentication**: Cognito for user authentication and authorization (can be enable or disable in local)
 - **Database**: Amazon DynamoDB (local with Docker for development, AWS cloud for production)
-- **Search**: OpenSearch for fast querying and filtering
+- **Search**: OpenSearch for fast querying and filtering (local with Docker for development, AWS cloud for production)
 - **Deployment**: Docker for local development, Terraform for AWS deployment

-# Data Models ( API documentation for detail)
+# Data Models ( API documentation (auto generated) for detail)
 models.py -> keep simple for demo purpose there is additional EventAttendance table for attentdance in main table (Single table mode) Email table for tracking status

 # places for improvement based on product requirement:
-add history for event edit/EventUpdate
+- add history for event edit/EventUpdate

 ## Development